Black Friday Statistics 2019

 Looking at historical Google Trends data, which goes as far back as 2004, we can see online interest in the term itself peaked in November 2018.

 One of the coolest parts about Google Trends is that you can get into the weeds of a topic to break down just where people were looking for Black Friday deals.
-In Ireland, historically, the top three cities looking for Black Friday deals have been Ballincollig, Balbriggan and Navan (as of October 2019).
+In Netherlands, historically the top three regions looking for Black Friday deals have been South Holland, Flevoland and North Brabant (as of October 2019).

-Which cities are most interested in Black Friday sales?
+Which regions are most interested in Black Friday sales?

 Trending up!
 What people are searching for on Black Friday 2019

-What’s the most popular search in Ireland for Black Friday in 2019?
+What’s the most popular search in Netherlands for Black Friday in 2019?

 Want a closer look?
-This is what those results look like in Ireland in 2019.
+This is what those results look like in Netherlands in 2019.

 What is Black Friday?

-Black Friday is one of the busiest retail holidays, falling on the Friday following the US holiday of Thanksgiving.
+Black Friday is one of the busiest retail holidays, falling on the Friday following Thanksgiving.
 This year, Black Friday is 29 November 2019.

 Black Friday past, present and future